Skip to main content

 Loan Estimates can expire

-If you don’t express your intent to proceed with a particular loan offer within 10 business days from the day the lender sends you the Loan Estimate, the lender may close your application as incomplete.
-If you later decide you do want to proceed with that lender, you may need to start the application process over.
+If you don’t express your intent to proceed with a particular loan offer within 10 business days from the day the lender sends you the Loan Estimate, the lender can close your application as incomplete.
+To proceed with that lender later, you might need to start the application process over.

-You may be asked to pay a loan application fee or an appraisal fee in order to proceed with your application
+You could be asked to pay a loan application fee or an appraisal fee to proceed with your application

 Application and appraisal fees are often charged when you express your intent to proceed.
-These fees may or may not be refundable if you decide not to move forward with that loan.
+These fees might or might not be refundable if you decide not to move forward with that loan.

 How to avoid pitfalls